synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-header.md

 ### Navigation Structure and Content

-- Include the logo, main navigation, and, if applicable, sub-brand logos and meta navigation.
+- Include the logo, main navigation, and, if applicable, meta navigation.
 - Use the number of navigation items that best suits the content, always ensuring categories are clearly labeled and mutually exclusive.
 - Regularly update the navigation links to reflect current content and structure.